theRAPTLab/meme-2023/README.md

 We recommend daily backups.
 Better yet, back up after each classroom period.

 * The easiest way to backup is to just duplicate the whole MEME app.

-* If you want to save space, you can just grab the database file in `meme.app/Contents/Resources/system/datasets/meme.loki` (assuming you didn't rename the database or are running a different database file).
+* If you want to save space, you can just grab the database file in `data/db/meme.loki` (assuming you didn't rename the database or are running a different database file).

 *Database Snapshots*
 When the server starts up, MEME will now:

 * automatically copy the current LOKI database file (usually `meme.loki` in the classroom) to a backup file using the same date format as the log files.
-The database file is of the form `YYYY-MMDD-meme-HHMMSS.loki.snapshot` and is in the `runtime` directory.
+The database file is of the form `YYYY-MMDD-meme-HHMMSS.loki.snapshot` and is in the `data/db/backups` directory.
 * log the file name of the database snapshot in the log

 The snapshot time corresponds to the snapshot log, e.g. `2020-0209-log-124525.loki.snapshot` = state of db at the *start* of the `2020-0209-log-124525.txt` log.